khaledkzy/research-project/RequestLifeCycle.md

 });
 The reason this is a terrible idea is that if you never remove objects from allRequests, your server will eventually run out of memory as it processes traffic.

-Typically, with Express, you'll rely on asynchronous functions that invoke a callback once they've done their work.
-If the callback function has a reference to the req or res objects, they will not be deallocated until the asynchronous function completes and the callback executes (and all other references are out of scope, naturally).
-Here's a simple example that just generates an artificial delay:

-app.get('/fast', function(req, res) {
-    res.send('fast!');
-});

-app.get('/slow', function(req, res) {
-    setTimeout(function() {
-        res.send('sloooooow');
-    }, 3000);
-});
-If you navigate to /slow, your browser will spin for 3 seconds.
-In another browser, if you access /fast a bunch of times, you'll find that it still works.
-That's because Express is creating a req and  res object for each request, none of which interfere with each other.
-But the res object associated with the /slow request is not deallocated because the callback (which is holding a reference to that instance) hasn't executed.

-At the end of the day, I feel like you're overthinking things.
-It's good to understand the fundamentals, certainly, but for the most part, reference counting and garbage collection in JavaScript is not something you have to think about or manage.